Tianjia Huang

 Research Interests

 I am a Postdoctoral Researcher at Texas A&M University focused on solving subsurface energy challenges through high-performance computing.
 My research bridges theoretical numerical modeling and real-world applications for the energy transition.
 I develop parallelized simulation tools that extend the TOUGH software suite to model thermal-hydraulic-mechanical-chemical (THMC) dynamics.
-This work supports sustainable technologies including underground hydrogen storage, geologic carbon sequestration, nuclear waste disposal, and geothermal energy.
-By optimizing these simulations with MPI, I aim to make large-scale, high-fidelity modeling practical for the next generation of energy engineering.
+This work supports sustainable technologies including underground hydrogen storage, geologica hydrogen, geologic carbon sequestration, nuclear waste disposal, and geothermal energy.

 -